TimKoornstra/VGSLify/docs/index.rst

 VGSLify Documentation
 =====================

-`vgslify` is a powerful tool for creating and managing VGSL (Variable-size Graph Specification Language) models.
-It supports both TensorFlow and PyTorch backends, providing flexibility for various deep learning workflows.
+`vgslify` is a powerful tool for creating and managing models using the Variable-size Graph Specification Language (VGSL).
+It offers flexibility by supporting both TensorFlow and (planned) PyTorch backends, making it suitable for various deep learning workflows.

+This documentation provides a comprehensive guide to getting started with VGSLify, in-depth tutorials, and detailed API references for developers.

 Getting Started
 ---------------
-If you're new to VGSLify, start with these guides:
+New to VGSLify?
+Follow these guides to install and start building models with VGSL:

 .. toctree::
    :maxdepth: 2